zack-codaio/svg_circumscribe/README.md

 svg_circumscribe
 ================

-path generator for circumscribed shapes, can see an animated version implemented at circumscribe.co
+Path generator for circumscribed shapes.
+You can see an animated version of rotation.html at circumscribe.co.